Che Guevara Mausoleum

 The Che Guevara Mausoleum (Mausoleo del Che Guevara, officially Conjunto Escultórico Memorial Comandante Ernesto Che Guevara) is a memorial in Santa Clara, Cuba, located in "Plaza Che Guevara" (Che Guevara Square).
 It houses the remains of the revolutionary Ernesto "Che" Guevara and 29 fellow combatants killed in 1967 during Guevara's attempt to spur an armed uprising in Bolivia.
 The full area, which contains a bronze 22-foot statue of Guevara, is referred to as the Ernesto Guevara Sculptural Complex.

 History

 Historical overview

 Guevara was buried with full military honors on 17 October 1997 after his remains were discovered in Bolivia, exhumed and returned to Cuba.
 At the site, there is an eternal flame lit by Fidel Castro in his memory.
 The site also contains a museum dedicated to Guevara's life and displays artifacts from his childhood, such as his asthma inhaler and books he read in school.
-When a correspondent for Smithsonian visited the mausoleum in 2016, he saw women in green skirts (whom he likened to "Che groupies") standing guard.

 Santa Clara was chosen as the location in remembrance of Guevara's troops taking the city on December 31, 1958, during the Battle of Santa Clara.
 The result of this final battle of the Cuban Revolution was Cuban dictator Fulgencio Batista fleeing into exile.

 Nearby, in another part of the city, a Fulgencio Batista military supply train derailed by Guevara during the battle also remains in its original location.